logaretm/vee-validate/docs/src/templates/markdown/examples/backend.md

 ```

 The following demo shows how would it work in action, note that it will only trigger if the user entered a valid email since the validator early exits upon first failure.

+Since there is no real DB in this example, Its being simulated by a dynamic array.